numfocus/gsoc/2016/proposals/vora-meet.md

+#### Software Carpentry
-# Software Carpentry:  Survey Visualizer Application
+# Survey Visualizer Application

 ## Abstract
 Software Carpentry hosts a series of workshops, each if which is associated with five surveys.
 The surveys are conducted on SurveyMonkey.
 Viewing the results on SurveyMonkey takes a lot of clicks, and hence an application is needed which can aggregate the results from the various surveys.

-A django-based application will be linked to Software Carpentry's SurveyMonkey account.
+A Django-based application will be linked to Software Carpentry's SurveyMonkey account.
 The workshop organiser (user) is expected to provide the application with either:
 1. the complete URL of survey **OR**
 2. the workshop ID in an input field.